pymaitre/resmip/docs/source/tutorials/index.rst

 Tutorials
 =========

-Tutorials on how to use srmip.
+Tutorials on how to use resmip.

 .. toctree::
     :maxdepth: 2